Jazz Studies & Commercial Music

 - All major scales (other scales optional).

-- Play the melody, comp, and solo to two of the following tunes: Doxy, Au Privave, Mr. P.C., or Solar.
+- Play the melody, comp, and solo to two of the following tunes: Doxy, Au Privave, Mr. PC, I Hear a Rhapsody, Blues for Alice, Have you Met Miss Jones, I’ll Remember April, and Cherokee.

 - All major scales (other scales optional).

-- Play the melody, play a walking bass line, play a bass line in a rock and latin style, solo, and solo to two of the following tunes: Doxy, Au Privave, Mr. P.C., or Solar.
+- Play the melody, play a walking bass line, play a bass line in a rock and latin style, solo, and solo to two of the following tunes: Doxy, Au Privave, Mr. PC, I Hear a Rhapsody, Blues for Alice, Have you Met Miss Jones, I’ll Remember April, and Cherokee.

 Saxophone, Trumpet, Trombone